╌>

 Professor Principal

-5 Sean Treacy 3 days ago
+5 Sean Treacy one month ago

 We are dead broke.
 We've spent more money on Ukraine than we did on the entirety of Europe in the Marshall Plan (in today's dollars) even though we were running an actual budget surplus when we started that program.
 We have to borrow every single dollar we give to Ukraine, penalizing our posterity and endangering our own security.
 Russia, which is a shadow of it's former self (literally) has a small economy and presents no actual danger to American interests.
 There's no strategic reason to bankrupt ourselves over a third rate regional power.